Free Shipping on all Pillow Covers | Handcrafted + Made to Order

 Are you looking for additional ways to set your custom pillows apart from the standard big-box offerings?
 Try butterfly corners!
-They're one of our favorite details and happen to fit so well with the above mentioned style trend.
+They're one of our favorite details and happen to fit so well with the above-mentioned style trend.

 Make sure to clarify with your workroom first because there are several interpretations of this detail.
-These can sometimes be referred to as Turkish corners or open corners or your can have a butterfly flange on a butterfly corner (double the butterfly fun)!
+These can sometimes be referred to as Turkish corners or open corners or you can have a butterfly flange on a butterfly corner (double the butterfly fun)!
 But yes, communication is key here to get exactly what you want.

 Butterfly corner and butterfly corner with self-welt pictured here:

 Are you on the Insider List?
 Be sure to subscribe below for exclusive offers, industry news, and so much more!